treybormi/robotapi/readme.txt

 robot -d robot_test_results test_suite

-Here robot_test_results is a folder that contains all the reports and logs after running the robot command
+Here robot_test_results is a folder that contains all the reports and logs after running the robot command One of the test cases are already there for your reference.
 *********************************************************************************************************

 I would also like to mention here, as per the challenge, i have made minor changes in the structure of json data.